 George E. Martin III is a partner in Baird Holm LLP’s Labor & Employment practice group.
 He helps public and private employers and educational institutions successfully resolve difficult legal challenges (including, but not limited to, claims of discrimination, breach of contract, personal injury, workplace injury, and other statutory and common law claims).
 He is experienced in handling all phases of litigation, from the temporary restraining order/injunction phase through trial and appeal.
 He has argued numerous times before the Nebraska Appeals Court, the Nebraska Supreme Court, and the U.S. Eighth Circuit Court of Appeals on a broad variety of topics.

-George has also successfully represented a number of the state’s public corporations, county governments, and municipalities against a variety of unique legal challenges, including First and Fourteenth Amendment lawsuits, taxpayer standing challenges, writs of mandamus, and claims premised upon federal and state statutes.
-He proactively advises public entities on intergovernmental relations, regulatory compliance, and statutory interpretation.
+He has effectively defended a number of the state’s actors, county governments, and municipalities against a variety of unique legal challenges, including First and Fourteenth Amendment lawsuits, claims arising under Nebraska’s Declaratory Judgments Act, claims arising under Nebraska’s Uniform Arbitration Act, taxpayer standing challenges, writs of mandamus, and suits arising under other federal and state statutes.
+He proactively advises public entities on intergovernmental and employee relations.